philipcullen93/pands-project/README.md

 4. Calculating the Statisitcs [9] [10] [11] [12] [13]
 - print("Mean:", float(np.mean(column)), file=f)
   - Uses the NumPy mean function to calculate the mean of each column
-  - Adds the result to the column_statistics.txt file
+  - Adds the result to the variable_summary.txt file
   - This is repeated using the minimum, maximum, standard deviation, and median Numpy functions.

 ### Task 2: Histograms of Variables